ECS-CS/Colgate/MemoryGame.md

 **FULL DISCLOSURE:** There are pieces of code you won't understand.
 Truthfully, explaining everything at this point may make you more confused.
 So you will touch the important topics. 🤦🏾‍ 🤬 😶 🤓 😢 😎 🙈 💀

-I PROVIDED COMMENTS TO GUIDE YOU THROUGH THE LESSON.
-MAKE SURE YOU READ ALL THE COMMENTS TO UNDERSTAND WHAT YOU NEED TO DO.

 **OBSERVE THE COMMENTS.
 WHENEVER YOU SEE A LINE WITH `//` PRECEDING, IS CONSIDERED A COMMENT.
 THESE LINES ARE SKIPPED WHEN OUR CODE COMPILES.**

+**YOU WILL WRITE CODE WHEREVER YOU SEE `.........`**

 **THESE STEPS NEED TO BE FOLLOWED IN ORDER.
 EVERYTHING WE PASTE INTO THE `JS` SECTION IN CODEPEN MUST BE PASTED IN ORDER UNDERNEATH EACH OTHER.**

-**UNDERNEATH THE COMMENTS YOU INSERT YOUR CODE.
-WE WILL GO OVER IT AS A CLASS.**

-**YOU WILL WRITE CODE WHEREVER YOU SEE `.........`**

 # THE DOM